mrsonandrade/pyswarming/README.md

 ## Citing PySwarming

-If you make use of PySwarming for your research, please cite our [JOSS publication](https://joss.theoj.org/papers/10.21105/joss.05647/status.svg).
+If you make use of PySwarming for your research, please cite our [JOSS publication](https://joss.theoj.org/papers/10.21105/joss.05647).
 Here is the corresponding BibTeX entry:

 ```
-@article{de Andrade2023,
+@article{deAndrade2023,
     doi = {10.21105/joss.05647},
     url = {https://doi.org/10.21105/joss.05647},
     year = {2023},